johnmbaughman/XAMLPowerToys2015/README.md

 ---------------------------------------

-Visual Studio 2015 - 2017 extension that enables developers to rapidly generate data entry forms from view models or entity objects for Xamarin Forms, UWP, WPF, and **Silverlight**.
+Visual Studio 2017 - 2019 extension that enables developers to rapidly generate data entry forms from view models or entity objects for Xamarin Forms, UWP, WPF, and Silverlight.

 See the [changelog](CHANGELOG.md) for changes and roadmap.